Dive computer: Inherent risk

 The main problem in establishing decompression algorithms for both dive computers and production of decompression tables, is that the gas absorption and release under pressure in the human body is still not completely understood.
 Furthermore, the risk of decompression sickness also depends on the physiology, fitness, condition and health of the individual diver.
 The safety record of most dive computers indicates that when used according to the manufacturer's instructions, and within the recommended depth range, the risk of decompression sickness is low.

-Personal settings to adjust conservatism of the algorithm are available for most dive compters.
+Personal settings to adjust conservatism of the algorithm are available for most dive computers.
 They may be input as undisclosed personal factors, as reductions to M-values by a fixed ratio, by gradient factor, or by selecting a bubble size limit in VPM and RGBM models.
 The personal settings for recreational computers tend to be additional to the conservatism factors programmed into the algorithm by the manufacturer.
 Technical diving computers tend to allow a wider range of choice at the user's discretion, and provide warnings that the diver should ensure that they understand what they are doing and the associated risk before adjusting from the moderately conservative factory settings.